timefrancesco/touchboard/sources/website/content/post/first.md

 <br>

 ### Can I use it for videogames?
-Depends on the game, on the Mac it's generally not supported, on windows you have to install a particular driver called Interceptor.
-At the moment it's available in the source code repository and requires some programming knownledge to set everything up, hopefully in the future I will create an installer to simplify the process.
+Yes, but depends on the game, on the Mac it's not supported, on windows you have to install a particular driver called Interception.
+Please head over the [GitHub](https://github.com/xeo-it/touchboard) repository to read the instructions if you want to do this.
 <br>
 <br>

+### What does "Use interceptor" checkbox do?
+It's used for videogames on windows, please read the above answer.

 ### I don't like the ad and I am too cheap to pay 99c to remove it, why life is so hard?
 You can clone the git repository and install it on your iPad, that version doesn't have any ad.